conmeehan/conmeehan.github.io/blast+tutorial.md

 ```
 Note: you may have to wait a long time for the remote search to finish, depending on the current server load at NCBI.

 Q. Did we get the same sequences back from the nr database as we did from the pdb database?
+Why/why not?

 <details> <summary>Click here for answer</summary>